sylefeb/Silixel/README.md

 that calls the compute shaders on for each depth levels.

-> A detail, not discussed here, is that some LUTs remain constant during simulation and can be skipped.
+> A detail, not discussed here, is that some LUTs remain constant during simulation and can be skipped after initialization.
 This is done in the implementation.

 ### *Refinement 2: fanout and compute lists*